johnsinco/persistence/README.md

 persistence
 ===========

-test of using persistent http gem for WS calls
+test of using persistent http gem for WS calls.
+YMMV.